Brenham (meteorite)

 Pallasite meteorite found near Haviland, Kansas, U.S.

 Brenham is a pallasite meteorite found near Haviland, a small town in Kiowa County, Kansas, United States.
 Pallasites are a type of stony–iron meteorite that when cut and polished show yellowish olivine (peridot) crystals.
 The Brenham meteorite is associated with the Haviland Crater.

 History

 In 1949, a collector named H.O.
 Stockwell discovered a mass of 453.6 kg, known at the time as "The World's Largest Pallasite Meteorite."

-In October 2005, geologist Philip Mani and meteorite hunter Steve Arnold located and recovered the largest fragment ever found of Brenham: a single pallasite mass of 650 kg.
+It was found and excavated using hand tools, on the Ellis Peck farm, east of Greensburg, Kansas.
+Under the name The Space Wanderer this mass is on display at The Big Well in Greensburg, Kansas.

 Classification and composition

 Brenham is an anomalous pallasite (Pallasite-an).

 Specimens

+In October 2005, geologist Philip Mani and meteorite hunter Steve Arnold, searching on a farm in Kiowa County, located and recovered the largest fragment ever found of Brenham: a single pallasite mass of 650 kg.
+This specimen is an oriented pallasite, meaning that its shape caused it to maintain a stable orientation during entry into the atmosphere instead of tumbling, and the third largest pallasite of this type found in the world.

-The 650 kg mass found by Mani and Arnold is currently housed in a private collection in Texas.
+The 650 kg mass is currently housed in a private collection in Texas.
+The pallasite was put up for auction in April 2016 and was exhibited at the Tucson Gem & Mineral Show in 2006 and was also on display at:

-The 453.6 kg mass discovered in 1949 is called The Space Wanderer and is on display at The Big Well in Greensburg, Kansas.
-It was found, and excavated using hand tools, on the Ellis Peck farm, east of Greensburg, Kansas.